moonrepo/moon/README.md

 - **Remote caching** - Persists builds, hashes, and caches between teammates and CI/CD environments.
 - **Integrated toolchain** - Automatically downloads and installs explicit versions of Node.js and other tools for consistency.
-- **Multi-platform** - Runs on common development platforms: Linux, MacOS, and Windows.
+- **Multi-platform** - Runs on common development platforms: Linux, macOS, and Windows.

 #### Organization